-In order to fulfill its research projects, in addition to the support of organizations and institutions with which UNIMES maintains agreements and partnerships, the Program has the physical space of Campus II, where the Faculty of Veterinary Medicine is located.
+In order to fulfill its research projects, in addition to the support of organizations and institutions with which UNIMES maintains agreements and partnerships, the Program has the physical space of Campus II, where the School of Veterinary Medicine is located.
 This campus, with an area of about 31,000 m², consists of Veterinary Hospital, classrooms, laboratories, bioterium and kennel.

 The Veterinary Hospital has an important role in the development of students, providing support services to the Program, especially to its projects and to the subjects in practical and theoretical-practical classes; professional development; and its relevant service to the community, the attendance in medical and surgical clinic, laboratory and image diagnosis, and promotion of research.